Frederick B. Karl: Retirement(s)

 In 1977, Karl was the last elected justice to the Florida Supreme Court, on which he served for one year.
 He retired and returned to private practice in April 1978.
 Later, he held positions of attorney to the Volusia County School Board, and District Attorney for Ormond Beach and Daytona Beach, and served as Chief Legal Officer and then as County Administrator of Hillsborough County, Florida.
 In 1994 he was appointed to head Tampa General Hospital.

 In 2004, his eightieth year, Karl was appointed Interim City Attorney for Tampa, Florida, and then advisor to the Tampa-Hillsborough Expressway Authority in response to allegations of improper conduct by the Authority.
 In addition to serving in state and local offices, Karl was active as a community member, participating in many organizations such as the Rotary Club of Tampa, United Way of Hillsborough County, and the Stetson University Law Board of Overseers.
 He later retired from public life for the fourth and final time.

-Election

 Personal life

 Karl's hobbies included boating, fishing, swimming. and water skiing.
 He released his autobiography, The 57 Club: My Four Decades in Florida Politics, in 2010.
 In a 2010 news article, Karl told a reporter that he was suffering from heart disease along with a progressive form of Parkinson's disease and diabetes.
 Karl was married to Faye Brooker Karl from 1948 until their divorce in June 1971.
-They had four children.
-He remarried to Mercedes Louise Jensen in August 1971.
+They had four children; Cynthia, Frederick B Jr (Rick), Mary and James.
+He married Mercedes Jensen Klipstine Proctor (b.
+1939) a few weeks after his divorce from Faye was final.

 Awards and honors

 Karl was the winner of the 2004 Ralph A. Marsicano Award, an annual award in Florida for the person who has made significant contributions to the field of law over the long term.
-Tampa mayor Pam Iorio proclaimed April 18, 2008 in Tampa, Florida as named Frederick B. Karl Day.
-A government building in Hillsborough County, Florida is named for him.
+Tampa mayor Pam Iorio proclaimed April 18, 2008, in Tampa, Florida, as named Frederick B. Karl Day.
+A government building in Hillsborough County, Florida, is named for him.